5. Faith in God Should Not Only Be for Seeking Peace and Blessings

 —The Word, Vol. 1.
 The Appearance and Work of God.
 All Is Achieved by the Word of God

 You hope that your faith in God will not entail any challenges or tribulations, or the slightest hardship.
 You always pursue those things that are worthless, and you attach no value to life, instead putting your own extravagant thoughts before the truth.
 You are so worthless!
 You live like a pig—what difference is there between you, and pigs and dogs?
 Are those who do not pursue the truth, and instead love the flesh, not all beasts?
 Are those dead ones without spirits not all walking corpses?
 How many words have been spoken among you?
 Has only a little work been done among you?
 How much have I provided among you?
 So why have you not gained it?
 What do you have to complain of?
 Is it not the case that you have gained nothing because you are too in love with the flesh?
 And is it not because your thoughts are too extravagant?
 Is it not because you are too stupid?
 If you are incapable of gaining these blessings, can you blame God for not saving you?
 What you pursue is to be able to gain peace after believing in God, for your children to be free from illness, for your husband to have a good job, for your son to find a good wife, for your daughter to find a decent husband, for your oxen and horses to plow the land well, for a year of good weather for your crops.
-This is what you seek.
+This is what you pursue.
 Your pursuit is only to live in comfort, for no accidents to befall your family, for the winds to pass you by, for your face to be untouched by grit, for your family’s crops to not be flooded, for you to be unaffected by any disaster, to live in God’s embrace, to live in a cozy nest.
 A coward such as you, who always pursues the flesh—do you have a heart, do you have a spirit?
 Are you not a beast?
 I give you the true way without asking for anything in return, yet you do not pursue.
 Are you one of those who believe in God?
 I bestow real human life upon you, yet you do not pursue.
 Are you no different from a pig or a dog?
 Pigs do not pursue the life of man, they do not pursue being cleansed, and they do not understand what life is.
 Each day, after eating their fill, they simply sleep.
 I have given you the true way, yet you have not gained it: You are empty-handed.
 Are you willing to continue in this life, the life of a pig?
 What is the significance of such people being alive?
 Your life is contemptible and ignoble, you live amid filth and licentiousness, and you do not pursue any goals; is your life not the most ignoble of all?
-Do you have the gall to look upon God?
+Do you have the gall to face God?
 If you continue to experience in this way, will you not acquire nothing?
 The true way has been given to you, but whether or not you can ultimately gain it depends on your own personal pursuit.

 —The Word, Vol. 1.
 The Appearance and Work of God.
 The Experiences of Peter: His Knowledge of Chastisement and Judgment